shashanksuri616/mypage/README.md

 - **Add sections:**
   Duplicate and modify components as needed.
 - **Serve your certificates/resume:**
-  Place your files in the backend/static folder and update the API endpoints.
+  Place your files in the backend/public/certificates folder and update the API endpoints.
+- **Skills modals:**
+  Add references to certificates and projects for each skill in `Skills.js` for a more convincing showcase.

 ---